lfbear/ansible-api/README.md

 ## Changelog

+- 0.5.0 replace tornado with sanic, more lightly (python>=3.7)
+- 0.3.0 using ansible-runner as middleware
 - 0.2.6 adaptive ansible 2.6.4 and add asynchronization mode
 - 0.2.2 optimize log
 - 0.2.1 optimize log and allow mutil-instance in the same host